ianhandel/epidemr/README.md

 It also provides 'tidying' functions to convert output to dataframes and provides simple plotting methods.

-## Currently in development - so don't use it!
+## Currently in development - so if you use it check it against the underlying functions it calls!

 ## But functions in draft so far...

-(Although epi_tests and epi_2by2 may be removed and this package just provide epi_tables helper for epiR functions)

 * __epi_tests__ - evaluation of diagnostic test vs a gold standard (also adds plot(...) method)
 * __epi_binom__ - estimate proportions with binomial confidence intervals